rinkal-16/NgRx-Store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## NgRx Store

+0. Mainly for managing global state across entire app.
+1. store : controlled state container designed to help write performant and consistent app.
+2. Key concepts
+   Actions : unique event that are dispatched from comp & services.
+   Reducers : for state changes, take current state & latest action to compute a new state.
+   Selectors : pure function used to select, derive & compose piece of state.
+3. 3 dots in typescript : returns all elements of array.
+4. state : maintained in the store. immutable.
+5. selector : comp can subscribe to the store and get automatic update of state through selectors. enable comp to get a slice of state.
+6. action : modify state of store by using reducers that enable changes.
+7. effects : occur as a result from actions. create async service call to API.